rboccovi/project2-student-store-starter/README.md

 ### Core Features

-- [ ] The website displays header, banner, search, product grid, about, contact, and footer section.
+- [X ] The website displays header, banner, search, product grid, *about, *contact, and *footer section.
-- [ ] The website displays the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store) on initial page load.
+- [ x] The website displays the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store) on initial page load.
-- [ ] Users can click on a category (clothing, food, etc.) to filter the product grid by type.
+- [ x ] Users can click on a category (clothing, food, etc.) to filter the product grid by type.
-- [ ] Users can search for products.
+- [ x] Users can search for products.
-- [ ] User can click on a product in the grid to navigate to a new page containing additional product details.
+- [ x] User can click on a product in the grid to navigate to a new page containing additional product details.

 ### Stretch Features